 Since Dean Doreen Harper came to the University of Alabama at Birmingham School of Nursing in 2005, she has taken a special interest in the Florence Nightingale Letters, their preservation, and in sharing them with the community.
-To this end, the Reynolds Historical Library and School of Nursing, with the assistance of the UAB Mervyn Sterne Library, have digitized the Nightingale letters and made them freely available through the UAB Digital Collections.
+To this end, the Reynolds Historical Library (now the Reynolds-Finley Historical Library) and School of Nursing, with the assistance of the UAB Mervyn Sterne Library, have digitized the Nightingale letters and made them freely available through the UAB Digital Collections.

 A Message from the Dean of the UAB School of Nursing

 UAB’s Nightingale Letter Collection is an amazing set of letters and documents that depict Nightingale’s vision and leadership in nursing and exemplify the core values that sustain nursing as a profession.
 The Nightingale Initiative has activated a partnership between UAB’s School of Nursing and the Reynolds [now Reynolds-Finley] Historical Collection at the Lister Hill Library of the Health Sciences.
 The Initiative includes the opening of this website, the digitized letters available on exhibit, scholarly activities, visiting lecturers and fellows, and fundraising for an interactive exhibit located in the School of Nursing to expose nurses, students, faculty and other health professionals about the linkage between health care quality and evidenced based practice proposed by Nightingale more than 100 years ago.